What happens when a community

 Together with St Leonards on Sea’s vibrant creative businesses offering window displays, themed menus, cafe write-ins and events, a whole town creates an environment every school Easter holiday in which everyone’s thoughts and wisdoms, emanating from a collaborative exploration of one book, can be shared and valued.
 It is the most inspiring place in which to take ownership of heritage literature which belongs to everyone.

-Most recently funding from Arts Council England, Hastings Borough Council and Lottery25 has enabled us to increase diversity on our core team and delivery teams.
+Most recently, funding from Arts Council England, Hastings Borough Council and Sussex Community Foundation has enabled us to increase diversity on our core team and delivery teams.
 SECCADS funding catalysed our mentoring programme further increasing diversity on our team.

 WHO ARE WE?